Skip to content

 What's Next

-Phase 3 — streaming.
-SSE endpoint instead of polling.
+Phase 3: Stream task status, SSE endpoint instead of polling.
 Client opens GET /stream and receives events, no periodic POSTs.